 Using Document Efficiently

 Document is cheap, but accessing its various properties might require expensive PDF parsing.
-So it’s a very good idea to keep
+So it’s a good idea to keep

 Documents around to avoid the expense of recreating them whenever necessary.